mari-linhares/tensorflow/tensorflow/docs_src/tutorials/resnet_estimator.md

    evaluation using the Estimators API.
 2. Provides a template for constructing larger and more sophisticated models.

-The reason CIFAR-10 was selected was that it is complex enough to exercise much of TensorFlow's ability to scale to large models.
-At the same time, the model is small enough to train fast, which is ideal for trying out new ideas and experimenting with new techniques.

 ### Highlights of the Tutorial

-* Multi-gpu example
-* Distributed example using Experiments
+* Complete code implementation that runs on local CPU, GPUs and on multiple hosts;
+* Explanation about how to run distributed TensorFlow using Experiments;
-* Shows how to create your own Hook
+* Shows how to create your own Hook;
-* More details about the Dataset API
+* Practical example of a input function built with the Dataset API;
-* How to generate TFRecord files
+* Shows how to generate TFRecord files;

-We hope that this tutorial provides a launch point for building general models with the Estimators API implementing multi-gpu support.
+We hope that this guide provides a launch point for building general models with the Estimators API implementing multi-gpu and distributed support.

 ## Code Organization